 If you have weight to lose I'd also suggest following the pre cleanse guidance strictly the week before and adopting the same portion size and meal timings suggestion in this week and the post cleanse week.
 It is quite doable to lose 6lbs over the course of the 3 weeks, without even feeling hungry.
 I have plenty of testimonials to this effect and people who've lost even more than this.

 Conversely if you're looking to put weight on, just have lots of kitchari at lunch and dinner and more whenever you're hungry.
-Add a whole banana to your blue keto mylk smoothie or porridge, lots of the ground buckwheat and oat and maybe some avocado.
+Add some avocado to your blue keto mylk smoothie or porridge and lots of the ground buckwheat and oat.
 You could also have some nuts and seeds with it.

 Do I have to have celery and carrots with the kitchari or can I mix it up a bit?